astreum/whitepaper/README.md

 Nebula is a protocol for storing and retrieving Nebula Objects.

-Nebula Objects are a clone of IPFS objects.
-One benefit of using IPFS Object format is having two files with different names and the same content with the same Nebula object representation and hence the same hash, preventing unnecessary duplication of data.

-A Nebula Object is a data structure with two fields:
+A Nebula Object is a data structure with three fields:
+- Leaf: True/False.

-- Data — a blob of binary data of size < 256 KB.
+- Data: a blob of binary data of size < 3.2 MB.
-- Links — A List of Links.

-A Link structure has three data fields:

-- Hash — the hash of the linked Nebula Object.
-- Name — the name of the Link.
-- Size — the cumulative size of the link.
+- Size: the cumulative size of the object.

 Puslar network will also be upgraded with index and storage routes with complementary Nebula Object message types for get and put.